Xionxxa/ChillBot/README.md

 ### Planned Features:
-Analyzing a song for constant spikes in BASS to prevent trolling with ChillBot, Adding a constant stream of chill music, Playlist or other methods for grabbing songs.
+Analyzing a song for constant spikes in BASS to prevent trolling with ChillBot,
+<br/>Adding a constant stream of chill music, Playlist or other methods for grabbing songs.